austinsun99/bookmark-manager-cli/README.md

 ## Bookmanager-cli

-Here is a demo of the CLI: https://youtu.be/NPYVc8lPON8
+Here is a demo of the CLI: [CLI DEMO](https://youtu.be/wISwRJ6rrTE)

 I made this quick project as my first experience with Go.